cowrie/cowrie/docs/PROXY.rst

 =======================

 Due to the different implementations of Telnet, there is not a single reliable way of catching the authentication phase of the protocol as in SSH.
-Therefore, we rely on regex expressions to detect authentication prompts, allowing us to identify the credentials supplied by the attacker and check if they are accepted by ``userdb``.
+Therefore, we rely on regular expressions to detect authentication prompts, allowing us to identify the credentials supplied by the attacker and check if they are accepted by ``userdb``.
 If they are, we send the ``backend_user`` and ``backend_pass`` to the backend (spoofing the authentication); if not, we send ``backend_pass``